hirzi/LSD/README.md

 In these commands, we have applied the same filtering regime as in the simulated data.

-For more information on the available options for LSD-High, you can run:
+For more information on the available options, you can run:

 	python lsd_high_sumstats_calculator_OBS.py -h

 To calculate observed summary statistics under low-coverage, we use ANGSD.
-A convenient wrapper function for this is not written yet, but one can modify LSD-Low.sh for use with observed data, to ensure that the calculation of same set of summary statistics and formatting of the output file (NEED TO UPDATE).
+A convenient wrapper function for this is not written yet, but one can modify lsd_low.sh for use with observed data, to ensure that the calculation of same set of summary statistics and formatting of the output file (NEED TO UPDATE).

 #  ii) Generate simulated data